Madagascar: Birding the Eighth Continent - Birding Tour

 WHEN TO GO: We run the set-departure tour in October or November, at the beginning of the warm and rainy season, when many birds begin breeding, hibernating mammals have started to emerge, and frogs and reptiles become conspicuous.
 Although it is somewhat less diverse, the austral winter is also a good time to visit Madagascar, as the parks are less crowded and the weather is very comfortable.
 We offer a set-departure tour at that season.
 Custom tours can be tweaked to make the most of any season.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
-A visa is required.
-Currently, 30-day tourist visas can be obtained upon arrival for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and all European countries.
-The visa costs approximately $30.
+A 30-day visa can be obtained on arrival for citizens of almost all countries, including US, Canada, UK, Australia, New Zealand, South Africa, and all European countries.
+The costs of this is around $USD40.
 A visa can also be obtained beforehand through a Malagasy embassy or consulate.
-Advance visas are currently only required of a few nationalities, mostly in Asia, Africa, and the Middle East.
-Travel requirements are subject to change, and it is a good idea to double-check your entry requirements at least six weeks before you travel; contact the nearest embassy or consulate, or ask our office staff for help.
+Travel requirements are subject to change, and it is a good idea to double-check your entry requirements at least six weeks before you travel; contact the nearest embassy or consulate or ask our office staff for help.

-WHAT’S INCLUDED?: Tips to local guides, drivers, and lodge staff; accommodation from the night of day 1 to the night of day 16 if taking only the main tour, all nights on the Northwestern Endemics extension, and through the night of day 5 of the Helmet Vanga extension; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 17 if taking only the main tour, throughout the Northwestern Endemics Extension, and to lunch on day 6 of the Helmet Vanga extension; safe drinking water and/or juice during meals; Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 15 if taking only the main tour, throughout the Northwestern Endemics Extension, and to the afternoon of day 6 of the Helmet Vanga extension; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they arrive at the same time); domestic flights; ground transport for the group to all sites in the itinerary from in a suitable vehicle with a local driver; entrance fees and local guide fees for all the birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour, though electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to local guides, drivers, and lodge staff; accommodation from the night of day 1 to the night of day 16 if taking only the main tour, all nights on the Western Endemics extension, and through the night of day 4 of the Helmet Vanga extension; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 17 if taking only the main tour, throughout the Western Endemics Extension, and to lunch on day 4 of the Helmet Vanga extension; safe drinking water and/or juice during meals; Tropical Birding tour leader from the evening of day 1 to the evening of day 17 if taking only the main tour, throughout the Western Endemics Extension, and to the afternoon of day 4 of the Helmet Vanga extension; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they arrive at the same time); all domestic flights needed (including a return charter flight on the Helmet Vanga Extension); ground transport for the group to all sites in the itinerary from in a suitable vehicle with a local driver; entrance fees and local guide fees for all the birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour, though electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for luggage porters (if you require their services); snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.